kiaderouiche/hilbmetrics/README.md

 # hilbmetric

-**hilbmetric v1.0-pre03** Python program for the Hilbert projective metric
+**hilbmetric v1.0-pre03** Python3 program for the Hilbert projective metric

 ## What the Hilbert projective metric ?